-..but I don’t think I should have to pay for a repair
+Don’t think you should have to pay for a repair?

-If a major fault develops even after the guarantee has expired, you may still be entitled to claim the washing machine wasn’t of merchantable quality and therefore claim a partial refund or damages for up to 6 years (Sale of Goods Act gives us 6 years to claim for faulty appliances) though you are highly likely to have to fight for this compensation and may need to go to the small claims court.
+If a fault develops even after the guarantee has expired, you may still be entitled to claim the washing machine wasn’t of merchantable quality and therefore claim a partial refund or damages (Consumer rights Act gives up to 6 years to claim for faulty appliances).
+Sadly though, you are highly likely to have to fight for this compensation and may need to go to the small claims court.

 That’s alright in theory but..

 Words such as “reasonable” and “merchantable quality” are open to subjective interpretation.
-What is reasonable to one person may not be accepted as reasonable to another, so the courts often have to decide.
-In practice, if any serious fault occurs outside the guarantee you will not normally find the manufacturer, or the company you bought your washing machine from interested in repairing it free of charge.
-The initial guarantee has expired and as far as they are concerned it’s sad, but tough.
+What is reasonable to one person may not be accepted as reasonable to another.
+So the courts often have to decide.
+If any fault occurs outside the guarantee you will normally find the manufacturer and retailer refuse to repair it free of charge.
+The initial guarantee has expired.
+As far as they are concerned it’s sad, but tough.

 You should be cautious about jumping to legal action unless you are sure of your case.
-There is help and advice available, but you may need to be prepared to fight your case.
-Don’t make the mistake of assuming any breakdowns on your washing machine within the first 5 or 6 years means you can take the seller to court.
-A washing machine (like any other goods purchased) cannot be expected never to break down, and even a break down after a year or two of washing may be considered reasonable depending on the fault and the amount of laundry the machine has been washing.
+You may need to be prepared to fight your case.
+Don’t assume that you can take the seller to court over any breakdowns within the first 5 or 6 years.
+A washing machine (like any other goods purchased) cannot be expected never to break down.
+Even a break down after a year or two of washing may be considered reasonable depending on the fault and the amount of laundry the machine has been washing.

-All information is meant to be fair and balanced.
-All advice is given in good faith and without liability, and is meant as a general guideline only.
+All information is given in good faith and without liability.
 With consumer issues, always double check advice using the free Government & consumer group’s literature as well.

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..

 50% off annual membership